dbrazinske/cafe-3-react-simple-DOVILE-BRAZINSKE/project-conventions.md

   * use theme variables if possible, consult otherwise.
   * common components are placed in ./src/components folder
-  * if component is used only in single page, then it must be saved in that page folder 'components/'
+  * if component is used only in single page, then it must be saved in that page folder 'components/' }
-  * if component uses more than 4 CSS props, it should be segregated into component

-  ## CSS property order
-    * Positioning
-    * Display and complementary props
-    * Dimensions
-    * Box-Model
-    * Color
-    * Text
-    * Other
-}

 ## file importing